 So now you have the power and knowledge to effectively create and optimize your robots.txt file for your website – awesome!
 There is so much more to learn though.
 The robots.txt file is only one of hundreds of items that we use on a daily basis for our clients and making sure that we stay ahead of the curve.

-If you want us to take a look at your website’s optimization and skyrocket your website’s ranking, be sure and get in touch for an audit.
+If you want us to take a look at your website’s optimization and skyrocket your website’s ranking, be sure and get in touch for a free 25-minute marketing assessment.
 We’re always happy to help!

 Any questions?
 Be sure and leave your comment below and I’ll get back to you as fast as lightning.